Menu

 • She was as ‘busy as a bee,’ as the saying goes.
 [AmE]

-New Zealand English (NZE) follows British English (BrE) and it depends on whether the punctuation mark belongs to the main sentence or the quoted material.
+In New Zealand English (NZE), which mostly follows British English (BrE) grammar rules, it depends on whether the punctuation mark belongs to the main sentence or the quoted material.

 Punctuation outside:

-• What do you mean by ‘taking a sabbatical’?
+• What do you mean he was ‘sick’?

 • Et cetera means ‘And the rest’.